 Are You Seeing Warning Signs of Workplace Violence?

 Blackstone Security Group, LLC, is here to provide you with highly skilled and trained security personnel, both armed and unarmed, who can protect your business and employees from a variety of threats.
 Our security professionals have military and police backgrounds and are trained to handle workplace violence situations.
+Our founder and owner, Dave Ollivier, has spent a lifetime in the profession of protecting citizens…he is a U.S. Marine Corps veteran, a former police officer and detective, and a member of the ASIS International Global Security Network.

 If you are looking to protect your place of business, reach out to Blackstone Security today.
 Call us at 856-885-4319 to speak with our owner Dave Ollivier, or click here to send us your info and request a quote online.